StanfordBioinformatics/dockerflow/va_mvp/sv_caller/README.md

 Dockerflow is not an official Google product.
 This is not an official guide nor was it written by a Googler.

 ## Overview
-This guide is designed to demonstrate effective practices for building Dockerflows to run workflows through Dataflow on the Google Cloud Platform.
+This is a introductory operational guide to get started building Dockerflows.

 ## Outline
 - [Dictionary](#dictionary)